blakedennett/LoanApprovalProject/README.md

 ### Correlation and P-Values

 <h4>Because the Cibil score seems to be such a primary tool to determine whether a loan is approved, I decided to compare every other numerical feature to it.
-I used a method called pearsonr from the scipy.stats package.
+I used a method called Pearsonr from the scipy.stats package.
 This gave me the correlation and p-value between each feature and the Cibil score.
 Ultimately, there was very little correlation and each p-value was well above 0.05.</h4>

 #### Comparison to Credit Score